 Separate registration is required for each Module.
 For instance, if you would like to attend both Module A and Module B, you are required to register for each of these two Modules separately.

-- Times are in Australian Eastern Daylight Time - AEDT.
+- Australian Eastern Daylight Time (AEDT) in the summer.

 At the end of your Module, we will ask you to complete and submit a Training Evaluation Survey so we can get feedback on your experience.
 The information and feedback you provide is valuable for us in designing and improving our programs.

-After completion of training, we will send you a Confirmation of Attendance.
+After completion of training, we will send you a Certificate of Completion.
 We will also send you links for downloading your Answers to Exercises Books.